meshcloud/gate-resource/README.md

 ### `out`: Pass an item through a gate

-Performs one of the following actions to change the state of the pool.
+Performs one of the following actions to change the state of a gate.

 #### Parameters